Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/sequences.md

 # Get sequences

-You can export sequences from the Genome Browser and Entity viewer apps using the Sequence download tool:
+You can export sequences from the Genome browser and Entity viewer apps using the Sequence download tool:

 ## Genome browser